Tax Year and Accounting Method Choices Affect Your Tax Picture

 Your tax year affects your taxable income.
 All the income received or accrued within a single year is reported on that year's tax return, along with all the expenses paid or accrued, and the end of the year is the cut-off point for many tax-saving strategies.

-Among the first decisions you will make when you start your business involve how to account for your income and expenses.
+How to account for your income and expenses is one of the first decisions you must make when you start your business.
+This decision has two parts.
 First, you must adopt a tax year for your business.
 Second, you must adopt an appropriate accounting method.

 In theory, your tax year, which is also known as your accounting period, may be either a calendar year or a fiscal year.
 (A fiscal year is a 12-month period that ends on the last day of any month other than December.)
 If you have already filed a tax return for your business, you have selected a tax year.
 You must continue to use the same tax year that you used that first time, unless you get IRS permission to change.